How to stand out in your Tesco interview: approaches and strategies

 Possible graduate interview question: How does Tesco stand out from competitors?

 Point of question: This is a commercial awareness question; it’s not about flattering the employer.
 Tesco are well aware of their competitors and the past year or two has seen Tesco’s market share fluctuate in certain areas.
 For example, in the UK, discount retailers such as Aldi and Lidl are continuing to have an impact on the market.
 Rather than ignore this, Tesco employees need to be aware of what sets Tesco apart from the competition and which areas need more work.
 Being able to analyse competitors’ business models is crucial in determining how to make Tesco stand out.

 How to approach: Make sure you know who Tesco’s main competitors are and spend some time reading up on them.
 Compare them with Tesco and look up news articles to see who is performing best in certain areas.
 Then identify Tesco’s unique selling points (USPs).
 What does it do that other retailers don’t?
 Or what does it do much better than other retailers?
-You could think about the product ranges Tesco stocks.
-Recently they’ve been drawing a lot of attention to their ‘Free From’ range, for example.
+You could think about the product ranges Tesco stocks, such as their ‘Free From’ range.
 Or you could consider the different types of store that Tesco has.
 Does it have more express/convenience-type stores than other retailers?
 If so, what advantages does the mix of physical stores bring to the retailer?
 Be prepared with specific examples to avoid giving a generic answer.

 Potential follow-up question: Which of our competitors do you respect?